 The UK uses a marginal tax rate system, and provides people with a Personal Allowance (similar to the US Standard Deduction) for some tax-free earning.
 The HMRC will mail you a letter with your tax code and personal allowance amount each year so you know how much Income Tax will come out of your paycheck.

+Taxation is one of the biggest differences between living in the UK vs US.
 You can find a ton of great UK tax information from the Money Advice Service.

 Taxes are a tricky thing, especially if you’re an American moving to the UK.
 Be sure to consult with a tax professional about how to move to the UK and remain tax compliant.